ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

-a linear equality constraint ``a ~ b`` as part of the unification algorithm (it's not that reasoning about linear equality is meaningless, but a unification or congruence conversion for linear equality isn't obvious to come up with, if someone has we're not aware).
+a linear equality constraint ``a ~ b`` as part of the unification algorithm (it's not that reasoning about linear equality is meaningless, but a unification or congruence conversion for linear equality isn't obvious to come up with, if someone has, we're not aware).
 Nor does it feel like a true limitation as there is no example where a linear equality would be useful.
 It's really not worth the bother of trying to find a solution.